Wang Yaping: Shenzhou 10

+Shenzhou 13

 In October 2021, it was announced that Wang was selected as one of the three crew members to fly on Shenzhou 13 to the Tiangong space station, marking her second spaceflight and the first time a Chinese woman would travel to space twice.
 She was to be the first female astronaut to board the Tiangong space station and to perform an extravehicular activity.
 The mission would be China's longest crewed space mission.

 On 15 October 2021, the three Shenzhou 13 crewmembers arrived at the Tianhe space station module, hours after launch.
 On 7 November, the China Manned Space Agency announced that a spacewalk was underway and it was being performed by astronauts Zhai Zhigang, the Shenzhou 13 mission commander, and Wang Yaping, who was now China's first female spacewalker.
 EVA operations started at 6:21 p.m..
 Wang exited from the node cabin of the Tianhe Core Module at 8:28 p.m..
 Zhai and Wang completed their EVAs and returned to Tianhe by 1:16 a.m. on 8 November, the entire operation having lasted 6 hours and 25 minutes.
 Wang wore a new spacesuit, delivered to the station by the Tianzhou 3 cargo resupply craft in September.
 According to Chinese state media, this suit was optimized for her shorter height.